Manipulation and modelling of microalgae for enhanced wastewater phosphorus removal

 Develop modelling tools for bioreactor operation.

-The project aims to understand and then enhance the update of phosphorus / phosphate by micro-algae, in order to develop a means to recover / recycle phosphate from waste water in a sustainable manner, We aim to exploit algal genetics to enhance phosphorus update, both amount and rate, and to find an acceptable end use for the algal biomass, such as fertiliser substitute or animal feed.
+The project aims to understand and then enhance the update of phosphorus / phosphate by micro-algae, in order to develop a means to recover / recycle phosphate from waste water in a sustainable manner.
+We aim to exploit algal genetics to enhance phosphorus uptake, both amount and rate, and to find an acceptable end use for the algal biomass, such as fertiliser substitute or animal feed.
+Bioinformatics studies will shine further light on the understudied subject of phosphorus metabolism in Chlorophytes.